LateStartStudio/Hero6/docs/BUILD-INSTRUCTIONS.md

 ## Instructions

-### Clone the project
+### 1. Clone the project

 If you have git and git-lfs installed and configured, simply cloning the project should be enough.

 `git clone --recurse-submodules https://github.com/LateStartStudio/Hero6`

-### Pre-build MonoGame Pipeline extension
+### 2. Pre-build the MonoGame Pipeline extension

-Because of incompatabilities with the old .NET and .NET core(building old .NET code with the dotnet CLI on *nix systems isn't supported) so we have to pre-build the MonoGame Pipeline extensions to build our assets successfully.
-We hope this inconvenience is gone in the future.

-It should only be necessary to do this step once unless you modify the MonoGame Pipeline extensions source.

-#### Windows
+When using the dotnet CLI and building the source code we have to build this project first because we have difficulties making the dotnet CLI respect the build order.
+If someone knows a fix for his it would be appreciated.

-`dotnet build ./src/Hero6.MonoGamePipeline.sln`
+`dotnet build ./src/Hero6.MonoGamePipeline/Hero6.MonoGamePipeline.csproj`

-#### *nix systems

-1. `msbuild ./src/Hero6.MonoGamePipeline.sln /t:restore`
-2. `msbuild ./src/Hero6.MonoGamePipeline.sln`

-### Building, running, etc. the game
+### 3. Building, running, etc. the game

 Hero6 is built using standard [dotnet CLI commands](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x).